By John D. Stoll

 DETROIT (Reuters) - The state of Michigan has not received any request from Detroit for short-term funding to help the city avoid running out of money soon, the governor's office said on Friday.

-But a spokeswoman for Governor Rick Snyder reiterated Snyder's view that the city needs a strong turnaround plan more than anything else.
+But a spokeswoman for Michigan Governor Rick Snyder reiterated Snyder's view that the city needs a strong turnaround plan more than anything else.
 "Short-term cash infusions alone without a clear path to resolving this financial crisis will not work," said Geralyn Anne Lasher, the spokeswoman.

 The Wall Street Journal reported earlier on Friday that Detroit Mayor Dave Bing could seek between $125 million and $150 million in short-term funding as the city looks to avoid running out of money before the middle of the year.
 Naomi Patton, a spokeswoman for the mayor, said that Bing "could" ask for "bridge funding from the state, but he currently "has no specific plans to request such funding."

 Detroit City Council members have repeatedly criticized Michigan lawmakers for withholding hundreds of millions of dollars in revenue sharing they claim are owed to the city.